 (Updated December 13, 2019) | The brand making some of the meatiest vegan products around is leading a plant-based revolution to sustainable food production and beyond.

 Launched in 2009, Beyond Meat has come a long way since it was selling a few vegan chicken products in Wholefoods.
 In the last decade, the trailblazing brand has expanded its plant-based range and is now being served in popular chain restaurants across the world with some help from a team of prestigious, not to mention famous, investors.

-The California-based company, founded by Ethan Brown, spent four years developing its first product (soy chicken), which hit stores shelves in 2013.
+The California-based company, founded by Ethan Brown, spent four years developing its first product (soy chicken), which hit store shelves in 2013.
 Beyond Meat launched a plant-based burger in 2014 and finally perfected its porkless vegan sausages in 2018.
-Now worth an estimated $550 million, according to private market data company Pitchbook, the lucrative company is putting plant-based meat at the center of dinner plates everywhere.

 As the Columbia Business School graduate, Brown, writes on the company’s website: “At Beyond Meat, we started with simple questions.
 Why do you need an animal to create meat?
 Why can’t you build meat directly from plants?
 It turns out you can.
 So we did.”

 He continued, “We hope our plant-based meats allow you and your family to eat more, not less of the traditional dishes you love while feeling great about the health, sustainability and animal welfare benefits of plant protein.
 Together, we can truly bring exciting change to the plate – and beyond.”